-Always check the distillery’s website for opening hours and tour times as they change throughout the year.
+Please check the distillery's website for opening hours and tour times as they change throughout the year.
 The times listed below were accurate at the time of writing.

-Most distillery tours are not wheelchair accessible/suitable for those mobility impaired, as they tend to be in old buildings with narrow walkways and usually there are stairs.
 Contact the distillery directly if you have any questions.
 Also have a look at Euan's Guide - a purpose built website that makes it easier for disabled people to find great places to go.

 But I Don’t Want To (Or Can’t) Drive!